-- 4.8 8.
-The district's Master Plan for In-Service Training identifies district and school personnel training needs and provides for appropriate levels of safety training, including classroom management and violence and alcohol, tobacco, and other drugs training, for all appropriate personnel. - a.
+- 4.9 9.
+The district's Master Plan for In-Service Training identifies district and school personnel training needs and provides for appropriate levels of safety training, including classroom management and violence and alcohol, tobacco, other drugs training, active shooter, lockdown, shelter-in-place, and evacuation for all appropriate personnel. - a.
 Curriculum at each grade level (K-12) is consistent with state statute requiring instruction in all 12 components of health education.: Yes - b.
+The district school safety specialist provides training and resources to students and school district staff in matters relating to youth mental health awareness and assistance; emergency procedures, including active shooter training; and school safety and security.: Yes - c.
 The district has a process in place and has identified the training required for all types of school staff as well as the staff that require specialized safety training and incorporates those needs in its Master Plan for In-Service Training.
-This training should include classroom management and violence and alcohol, tobacco, and other drugs training for appropriate personnel.: Yes - c.
-The district's required training in school-wide positive behavioral supports, classroom management, conflict resolution, school-based mental health, and other safety training components are included in the district's Master Plan for In-service Training.: Yes - d.
-The district reviews and uses the relevant training opportunities provided by the Department of Education and other appropriate organizations. : Yes - e.
-School principals can demonstrate that staff has received training based on the needs identified in the Master Plan for In-Service Training, the school's safety assessment, and the staff members' roles and responsibilities. : Yes - f.
-The district supplies trained personnel with the appropriate safety equipment. : Yes - g.
-Teachers at each grade level are provided in-service training to teach students positive social skills and violence prevention, conflict resolution, and communication/decision making skills.: Yes - h.
-The district has a procedure for providing instruction to parents, teachers, school administrators, counseling staff, bus operators, and school volunteers on identifying, preventing, and responding to bullying or harassment.: Yes - i.
-In counties where local law enforcement has identified youth gang activity, the district provides teachers and school personnel with appropriate training such as gang awareness, conflict resolution, de-escalating methods for verbal conflicts, diversity training, self-defense training, and safe techniques to intervene in a fight.: Yes
+This training should include classroom management and violence and alcohol, tobacco, and other drugs training for appropriate personnel.: Yes

+- d.
+The district's required training in school-wide positive behavioral supports, classroom management, conflict resolution, school-based mental health, and other safety training components are included in the district's Master Plan for In-service Training.: Yes - e.
+The district reviews and uses the relevant training opportunities provided by the Department of Education and other appropriate organizations. : Yes - f.
+School principals can demonstrate that staff has received training based on the needs identified in the Master Plan for In-Service Training, the school's safety assessment, and the staff members' roles and responsibilities. : Yes - g.
+The district supplies trained personnel with the appropriate safety equipment. : Yes - h.
+Teachers at each grade level are provided in-service training to teach students positive social skills and violence prevention, conflict resolution, and communication/decision making skills.: Yes - i.
+The district has a procedure for providing instruction to parents, teachers, school administrators, counseling staff, bus operators, and school volunteers on identifying, preventing, and responding to bullying or harassment.: Yes - j.
+In counties where local law enforcement has identified youth gang activity, the district provides teachers and school personnel with appropriate training such as gang awareness, conflict resolution, de-escalating methods for verbal conflicts, diversity training, self-defense training, and safe techniques to intervene in a fight.: Yes - k.
+Every school conducts active shooter training so that each teacher, student, faculty member and school safety officer knows what to do during a crisis.: Yes - l.
+The district school safety specialist has earned a certificate of completion of the school safety specialist training provided by the Florida department of Education's Office of Safe Schools within one year of appointment.: Yes